ryanw/shapes/README.md

 management, and a few delegates to handle mouse events depending on the current `Mode`.

+The toolbar should have a proper class to handle its events.
+As it stands it assumes that the HTML will contain the correct markup for it.

 Most shapes could be replaced with a single `Polygon` shape and a list of vertices.

 The code could probably do with more comments.